abdidarmawan007/k8s-ingress-gce-multi-domain/README.md

 - GKE clusters have a limit of 1000 nodes.
 When services are deployed with NEGs, there is no GKE node limit
 - Combining multiple Ingress resources into a single Google Cloud load balancer is not supported

-### Url for increase quota ingress for url maps,ssl etc
+### url for increase quota ingress for url maps,ssl etc
 ```
 https://cloud.google.com/load-balancing/docs/quotas#url_maps
 https://cloud.google.com/load-balancing/docs/quotas#ssl_certificates